Create a Portfolio Site

 <your first name and last name>.

-portfolioas the optional URL.
+portfolioas the URL.
 The URL should look something like this: https://[your name]-developer-edition.na111.force.com/portfolio.

 - Click Create.
 Your community has been created in Preview status, which means that what you have created isn’t in the world yet.

 Take a quick look around.
-This area is Workspaces where you customize and administer your community.
-There are many additional features that you typically need to configure in a community, but for our purposes, you can dive right into personalizing your site.
+This area is Workspaces where you customize and administer your site.
+There are many additional features that you typically need to configure in a site, but for our purposes, you can dive right into personalizing your site.